Automobilwerk Eisenach

-The Automobilwerk Eisenach (AWE) was an automobile manufacturer in Eisenach, Germany.
+The Automobilwerk Eisenach (AWE; [aʊtomoˈbiːlvɛʁk ˈaɪzənax]) was an automobile manufacturer located in Eisenach, Germany from 1896 to 1991.
+It is known as one of the largest automobile manufacturers in German Democratic Republic (East Germany) and found most success with Wartburg, the second best-selling car marque in East Germany after Trabant.

+AWE was founded by Heinrich Ehrhardt in 1896 as Fahrzeugfabrik Eisenachand which became one of the earliest autmobile manufacturers in Germany.
+AWE was purchased by BMW in 1928 and used the Eisenach factory to produce their automobiles and motorcycles until it was confiscated by the Soviet Union at the end of World War II in 1945.
+AWE became a VEB of East Germany in 1949, producing nearly 2 million vehicles during its operation and making it the second-largest automobile manufacturer in East Germany after Sachsenring.
+AWE was dissolved by the Treuhandanstalt in 1991, shortly after German reunification, and most its workforce was transferred to Opel Eisenach.

 History

 Fahrzeugfabrik Eisenach

 Heinrich Ehrhardt founded the Fahrzeugfabrik Eisenach (FFE) in Eisenach on 3 December 1896 as a stock company.
 Initially, he produced bicycles and guns.
 After two years, he started to produce a motor car which he called the Wartburg, a licensed model of the French Decauville.
 The company was the third to manufacture cars in Germany, the first being Benz & Cie and the second being Daimler Motoren Gesellschaft.
 His son Gustav subsequently took over the factory, which at the end of the 19th century employed 1,300 workers and was one of the largest in Thuringia.

 Reorganized as Dixi

 In 1903, the Ehrhardt family withdrew from management due to financial losses and also because the license to build Decauvilles was revoked.
 The factory began building under the new name, Dixi, in 1904 with Willi Seck as chief engineer.
 The top model, the type U35, was introduced in 1907 and was soon recognized for its reliability and performance with 65 hp (48 kW) and a top speed of 85 km/h (53 mph).

 During World War I the company produced trucks and guns.
 Afterwards the factory suffered from reparations with removal of equipment.
 In 1919, car production resumed with the company renamed as Dixi-Werke AG in 1920; but soon economic hardship forced a merger with Gothaer Waggonfabrik AG.
 Another result of the economic downturn was a change in output, focusing on small cars.
 In 1927 Dixi produced the DA-1 3/15, a version of the British Austin 7 built under licence.